Splizard/buildacity/mods/slopeslib/README.md

 can turn back to a full node and vice-versa and half-blocks are not considered buildable upon (they will transform back into full block).

-See naturalslopeslib_api.txt for the documentation of the API.
+See slopeslib_api.txt for the documentation of the API.

 ## Dependencies